subatomicdev/binance-futures-cpp/README.md

 A test app to show how to use the library.

 ### API
-The API is a thin in that it expects and returns data in maps in preference to encapsulating data in classes/structs, .e.g:
+The API is a thin in that it expects and returns data in maps in preference to encapsulating data in classes/structs, e.g:

 ```
 class BinanceOrder : public Order